SPARC-X/SPARC-X-API/README.md

 conda install -c conda-forge sparc-x
 ```

+*Note: the official SPARC binary in the conda-forge channel does not come with [socket support]() yet.
+Please follow this [instruction]() if you wish to install socket-compatible SPARC code*

 ### Setup SPARC-X-API

 Preferences for SPARC-X-API and SPARC C/C++ code can be defined in ASE [configuration file](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html#calculator-configuration), located at `~/.config/ase/config.ini`, such as following example: